Manifold Proximal Point Algorithms for Dual Principal Component Pursuit and Orthogonal Dictionary Learning: Numerical Experiments

 {\bf Vector case.} We first compared the performance of ManPPA and StManPPA with ALP, IRLS, and PSGM-MBLS on problem~\eqref{DPCP} with $n=30$, $p =\lceil 10 n^{1.5}\rceil$.
 Figures \ref{fig:DL-ManPPA-ALP-IRLS1} and \ref{fig:DL-ManPPA-ALP-IRLS2} report the iteration numbers and CPU times of the compared algorithms.
 The quantity $\theta$ is the angle between $\bm{x}^k$ returned by the algorithm and its nearest column in $\hat{\bm X}$.
 From Figures \ref{fig:DL-ManPPA-ALP-IRLS1} and \ref{fig:DL-ManPPA-ALP-IRLS2}, we see that PSGM-MBLS is the fastest algorithm in terms of CPU time, while ManPPA is slightly slower.
 However, they are both much faster than the other compared algorithms.
 Moreover, we see that ManPPA is much faster than PSGM-MBLS in terms of iteration number.
 This again can be attributed to the quadratic convergence rate of ManPPA (Theorem \ref{thm:local_rate}).

-In Figures \ref{fig:DL-fit curve-single-01} and \ref{fig:DL-fit curve-single-03}, we report the linear fitting curves for $\log(n)$ and $\log(p)$ and CPU times of ManPPA, StManPPA-0.8, StManPPA-0.9, IRLS, ALP, and PSGM-MBLS.
+In Figures \ref{fig:DL-fit curve-single-01} and \ref{fig:DL-fit curve-single-03} we report the linear fitting curves for $\log(n)$ and $\log(p)$ and CPU times of ManPPA, StManPPA-0.8, StManPPA-0.9, IRLS, ALP, and PSGM-MBLS.
 Note that for the ODL problem, it has been found empirically in \cite{bai2018subgradient} that the sample size $p$ and dimension $n$ should satisfy $p = O(n^2)$ to guarantee recovery.
 The linear fitting curves were found in the following manner.
 For a given dimension $n\in\{5,10,15\ldots,50\}$, we find the smallest sample number $p\in 2n+\{10,20,30,\ldots,800\}$ such that $\theta<10^{-1}$.
 Here the principal angle $\theta$ is the mean value of $10$ trials.
 We then use a linear function to fit the points $\{ (\log(n),\log(p)) \}_{n,p}$.
 From Figures \ref{fig:DL-fit curve-single-01} and \ref{fig:DL-fit curve-single-03}, we find that PSGM-MBLS is the fastest but its fitting curve is high, which suggests that it is not robust.
+This is because PSGM-MBLS is very sensitive to the choice of step size.
 ManPPA appears to be the second fastest but is very robust based on the fitting curve.

 {\bf Matrix case.} To find the entire orthogonal basis, we use sequential ManPPA to solve problem \eqref{DPCP-matrix} with $q=n$.
-We compared sequential ManPPA with SLP based on ALP and report the results in Figures \ref{fig:DL-fit curve-whole-01} and \ref{fig:DL-fit curve-whole-03}.
+We compared sequential ManPPA with PSGM-MBLS (applied to \eqref{prob:deflation}) and SLP based on ALP, and report the results in Figures \ref{fig:DL-fit curve-whole-01} and \ref{fig:DL-fit curve-whole-03}.
 We see that sequential ManPPA is not as robust as ALP, but it is much faster than ALP.
-Note that there is nothing for IRLS to do, as it tackles the objective function $\| \bm{Y}^\top\bm{X} \|_{1,2}$, which is a constant when $\bm{X}^\top\bm{X}=\bm{I}_n$.
+Note that there is nothing for IRLS to do, as it tackles the objective function $\| \bm{Y}^\top\bm{X} \|_{1,2}$, which is a constant when $\bm{X}^\top\bm{X}=\bm{I}_n$. {We also find that the fitting curve of PSGM-MBLS is very high, which indicates that it fails to recover the dictionary in many cases.
+Again, this is due to the high sensitivity of PSGM-MBLS to the choice of step size.}